All Episodes

 That's such old school thinking.

-Trump may even say I don't even need a vice president to win.
+Trump may even say, I don't even need a vice president to win.

-I'm gonna win this by myself.
+I'm going to win this by myself.

-I'm gonna win this on my own.
+I'm going to win this on my own.

-But I want you to hear the Ivanka Trump Nora O'Donnell sound bites coming right up after this.
+Anyway, I'm up against it here, folks, but I want you to hear the Ivanka Trump-Nora O'Donnell soundbites coming right up after this.

 Okay.